-This is achieved by students engaging in three internships within Derriford Hospital, Plymouth, where they gain practical experience working alongside NHS and Serco professionals.
+This is achieved by students engaging in three internships within Derriford Hospital, where they gain practical experience working alongside NHS professionals.

-In addition to the internships, the students complete an apt award Level 1 Diploma in Progression.
-The course runs Monday to Friday from 9am until 4pm, over an academic year.
+In addition to the internships, the students complete a City and Guilds Level 1 Diploma in Employability Skills.
+The course runs Monday to Friday 9am until 4pm, over an academic year.

-Project SEARCH is a proven way of helping young people with learning disabilities to make the difficult transition from benefit dependency to tax paying employment, enabling them to achieve their dreams of an independent and fully active adult life.
+Project SEARCH is a proven way of helping young people with learning disabilities to get into paid employment, paying into society enabling them to achieve their dreams of an independent adult life.

-Nationally, about 6% of people with learning disabilities are in paid employment.
-Project SEARCH Plymouth has supported 69% of its graduate interns into paid work within administration, pharmacy, catering, cleaning, manufacturing retail and support services.
+Nationally in 2020 and 2021, 5% of people with learning disabilities were in paid employment.
+Over the last 3 years Project SEARCH Plymouth has supported 45% of its graduate interns into paid work within administration, pharmacy, catering, cleaning, portering, retail and support services.

-To be considered as an Intern for the next academic year, or for further information, contact: Pluss Employment Advisor, Pip Critten on 01752 439008 or email email@example.com.
+To be considered as an intern for the next academic year, or for further information, please phone or text one of the Project SEARCH team: